 If you want to set up a business at home, then you’ll need to check that your existing household insurer will still cover you if you do.
 Most will, but it will depend on the type of business that you want to run and can vary from insurer to insurer.
 You should still notify your insurer in advance whether they will cover you or not, to avoid any potential surprises further down the line.

 Are you self-employed?
-Are there any other ideas you’d recommend to Rest Less members?
-We’d love to hear from you at [email protected].
+Are there any other self-employment ideas that you’d recommend?
+We’d love to hear from you!
+Join the conversation over on the Rest Less community forum, or leave a comment below.